How to Pick the Right Pricing Plan for Your Client

 This isn’t so with Squarespace!

-Every single plan comes with unlimited bandwidth.
+Every single plan comes with unlimited bandwidth, save for per-plan limits on video storage.
 For instance, no matter how many photos they wish to store or how many visitors they expect on their site, your clients will be covered.
 This is a fantastic selling point to potential and current clients.

 Ecommerce considerations

-It’s not, however, a one-size-fits-all approach, and, instead, you’ll need to work with your clients to understand how advanced they want their online store to be, as well as how many products they wish to stock.
+It’s not, however, a one-size-fits-all approach.
+Instead, you’ll need to work with your client to understand how advanced they want their online store to be, then help them choose a plan accordingly.

 For example, a restaurant owner who wants to add a small store to their website to sell merchandise will benefit from a less advanced plan than an online clothing store whose website’s main purpose is to sell.